zakeria/uGMM/README.md

 The uGMM-NN follows a classic feedforward neural network architecture, comprising input, hidden, and output layers.
 Each neuron in the network represents a univariate Gaussian mixture model (uGMM), where the mixture components correspond to inputs from the previous layer.
 Conceptually, the model forms a hierarchical composition of uGMMs, enabling the construction of complex, high-dimensional probability distributions through successive transformations.

 #### Define the model
-Instead of adding dense layers, we stack uGMM layers that represent mixtures over inputs from the previous layer:
+Instead of adding dense layers, we stack univariate Gaussian Mixture layers (uGMM) that represent mixtures over inputs from the previous layer:
 ```python
 def mnist_fc_ugmm(device):
     n_variables = 28*28